Free Wesleyan Church of Tonga: The Great Wesleyan Schism & Crisis of 1885-1887

 The crisis had started in January, 1885, when Tupou I and his advisors - most especially the former Wesleyan missionary and then-Premier, Shirley Waldemar Baker ('Misa Peka'), who played a prominent role- in their pursuit of total independence from foreign missionary intervention, initiated schism from the Wesleyan Methodist Conference of New South Wales and demanded that indigenous Tongans show fealty to their King by abandoning the Wesleyan Church for the newly seceded Free Church of Tonga.
-This prompted severe persecution against the remaining Wesleyans from agents of both the Tongan Government and the Tongan Free Church, a reaction that inspired James E. Moulton's (Tōketā Moulitoni) composition and translation of the poignant Wesleyan hymns that have become a central feature of contemporary ecumenism throughout the nation.
+This prompted severe persecution against the remaining Wesleyans from agents of both the Tongan Government and the Tongan Free Church, a reaction that inspired James Egan Moulton’s (Tōketā Moulitoni) composition and translation of the poignant Wesleyan hymns that have become a central feature of contemporary ecumenism throughout the nation.

 The Move Towards Union

-A slight mellowing of denominational rivalry and sectarianism by 1908 was noted by the missionary-Bishop of the local Anglican community, the Right Reverend Alfred Willis ('Misa Uilisi'), who joined the Wesleyan Chairman and Free Church President, the Reverends Rodger C. G. Page ('Misa Peesi') and Jabez B. Watkin ('Misa Uatekini') respectively, in a united petition against governmental corruption in Tonga.
+A slight mellowing of denominational rivalry and sectarianism by 1908 was noted by the missionary-Bishop of the local Anglican community, the Right Reverend Alfred Willis ('Misa Uilisi'), who joined the Wesleyan Chairman and Free Church President, the Reverends Rodger Page ('Misa Peesi') and Jabez B. Watkin ('Misa Uatekini') respectively, in a united petition against governmental corruption in Tonga.

 Despite opposition from some members of the Free Church, the reunion of the two Churches eventually gained traction and was finalised by the General Conference of 1924, when a Free Church minister and former missionary, the Reverend Setaleki Manu, was appointed as the first president of the newly reunited Free Wesleyan Church.
 Nevertheless, a minority headed by the former president, Jabez Watkin, rejected the union, forming the Siasi 'o Tonga Tau'atāina or 'Church of Free Tonga', which had been the legal name of the Free Church since the royal reforms of 1898.

 Watkin had, at the last minute, reneged on his mutual pact with the Queen and the Wesleyan authorities to reunite the Churches, prompting Queen Sālote to dismiss him from his office on the first day of the General Conference meeting in 1924.
 The former president and 27 other presbyters who remained loyal to him walked out of the General Conference session, taking with them about a sixth of the original Free Church membership.